Bunk Johnson: Later touring career

-Death
+Death and legacy

 Johnson suffered from a stroke in late 1948 and died in New Iberia the following year.

-Legacy

 Jazz historians have debated Johnson's legacy, and the extent to which his colorful reminiscences of his early career were accurate, misremembered, exaggerated, or untrue.
 Although in recent years, new evidence has appeared in jazz historian Vic Hobson's 2014 Creating Jazz Counterpoint.
 New Orleans, Barbershop Harmony, and the Blues, in which is stated that Buddy Bolden's band member Willy Cornish — who is seen on the only surviving picture of the Bolden Band — affirmed Bunk Johnson as a member of the early jazz group.
 This puts Johnson's own statements and recordings, in which he actively recreated the Bolden tunes, in a plausible and positive light, making them of great historical and musicological importance to the study of jazz and New Orleans jazz in particular.

 His recordings have been reissued on CD.
-Johnson plays a small, but significant, role in Alan Schroeder's picture book Satchmo's Blues.
-In that book, Johnson serves as a source of musical inspiration to the young Louis Armstrong.

 Johnson was a Catholic, and as of 2019 an annual Jazz Mass and procession was conducted in his hometown of New Iberia, beginning at St Edward Catholic Church and ending at Johnson's gravesite.

+In about 1996, Bunk Johnson Park was dedicated to his memory in New Iberia, Louisiana.
+Twenty years later, in 2016, the park was dismantled due to criminal activity in the area.

+The Iberia Parish Library hosts an archival collection of Johnson's papers and a special exhibit room for Johnson.